Joe-Strain/Retro-Snake-Game/README.md

 # Retro-Snake-Game
-This is to run the retro snake game from the old nokia phones Was buil using Python 3.10
+These files are used to run the retro snake game, from the old nokia phones.

+Was built using Python 3.10